 Even though freshwater is the water humans mainly intake, most freshwater still isn’t safe for consumption without proper filtration or reverse osmosis processes.
 That’s when Basin Water Solutions comes in to provide cost-effective and environmentally efficient water solutions.
 Whole house water filtration systems and reverse osmosis systems are great ways to supply you and your family with healthy, filtered water.

-There are other ways to conserve water (such as a conveyance system, rain barrels and ultraviolet light system) that can both collect and purify your water.
+There are other ways to conserve water (such as a conveyance system, rain barrels and ultraviolet light system) that can both collect and filter your water.
 These solutions are relatively inexpensive and we have some instructions to help you on your way.

 Water Conservation Tips